 Recipe notes for your gluten free dairy free banana bread

 As always, I recommend sourcing good quality, fresh rice flour.
-If you use a gritty and musty rice flour, you will be able to taste it in the bread.
+If you use a gritty and musty rice flour, you will be able to taste it in the banana bread.

 If you’d prefer, you can use cassava flour in place of the tapioca flour.
 I would recommend adding a tablespoon extra milk and oil to compensate for the absorbency of cassava flour.
+Be open to adding extra milk beyond this, too.

-The sugar isn’t of structural importance in this banana bread, so white sugar or panela/rapadura sugar are suitable replacements.
+The sugar isn’t of structural importance in this banana bread so white sugar or panela/rapadura sugar are suitable replacements.
 Coconut sugar would likely also work, but it is high in fructose so I don’t often use it.
 If you have fructose issues, I wouldn’t recommend it here as the banana bread already contains a substantial amount of bananas.

 I have no experience with allulose, monk fruit or any other sugar replacements, unfortunately.